Skip to content

 For illustration only

 This calculator models scenarios based on the figures you enter.
 Results are estimates and for educational illustration.
 Actual lending decisions depend on a lender's full assessment criteria, your personal finances, and property-specific factors.
-Always verify assumptions with a qualified mortgage adviser before committing to a purchase.
+A qualified mortgage adviser can verify these assumptions before any purchase commitment.

 Example Scenario